linkeddata/app-schedule/README.md

 app-schedule
 ============

+# THIS CODE HAS MOVED TO A PANE.

+# REFACTOR ME TO USE THE PANE.

 When can we meet?
 Scheduling a meeting etc. Llinked Data Platform interactive social app

 Try it at https://linkeddata.github.io/app-schedule